 Sewer Thug #2: Follow him?
 (Bane shoots the thug with Gordon's pistol.
 The thug's body falls into the same outflow that Gordon escaped in, and is carried away)

-The bit just prior to this, when Bane expresses his displeasure at the two thugs for bringing Gordon in by casually Neck Snapping the first one and then gives the second one the following line in a perfectly calm, matter-of-fact tone.
+The bit just prior to this, when Bane expresses his displeasure at the two thugs for bringing Gordon in by casually breaking the first guy's neck and then gives the second one the following line in a perfectly calm, matter-of-fact tone.

-"Search him (Gordon), and then I will kill you."
+"Search him (Gordon).
+Then I will kill you."

 Bane's response when listening to the child singing the national anthem, not far out of character for him if you're reading between the lines concerning his relationship to young Talia.